NakhlehLab/MoTERNN/README.md

 This repository contains the PyTorch implementation of MoTERNN and the scripts used for generating simulated data.
 The implementation of Recursive Neural Network in this project was adopted from https://github.com/mae6/pyTorchTree.
 To reporduce the results presented in the paper, please follow the instructions below.
 ## Installing the required packages
 Install Python.
 To better manage Python packages we used Conda.
 The latest vwesion of Conda can be installed by following instructions in the website https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 Install PyTorch according to the OS and CUDA version.
 You can find the Conda command for PyTorch and Cuda Toolkit installation from PyTorch's official website https://pytorch.org/get-started/locally/

-We used ETE Toolkit for handling tree objects (http://etetoolkit.org).
+We used [ETE Toolkit](http://etetoolkit.org) for handling tree objects.
 It can be installed using the following command for Conda:
 ```
 conda install -c etetoolkit ete3
 ```